History of human sexuality: Prostitution

+In the modern era LGBTQ+ sex work has continued and has been documented since the late 19th century.
+Gay male sex work saw a significant expansion with the urbanization and visibility of LGBTQ+ communities in the 20th century.
+It often flourished in underground networks due to the criminalization of homosexuality in many countries.

+Transgender individuals are disproportionately represented in sex work worldwide, often due to exclusion from formal employment and social discrimination.
+Brazil has the highest number of transgender people murdered globally, with many transgender women engaging in sex work as a result of pervasive violence and discrimination in the country.

+In the Asia-Pacific region, in countries like India, Indonesia, and Malaysia, surveys indicate 80%-90% of transgender populations report involvement in the sex trade.
+Countries with large transgender populations like the United States and the Philippines also report significant numbers engaged in sex work.

+After the Vietnam war, Thailand became internationally known as a sex tourism destination for U.S. military personnel in the 1960s and 1970s.
+In the 1980s and 1990s Thailand gained a growing reputation for being a 'queer paradise' which led it being widely recognized as a global hub for transgender sex tourism.
+Thailand has a large and diverse transgender sex worker population, commonly referred to as "ladyboys" or kathoey.
+These sex workers are employed in a variety of venues, including massage parlors, go-go bars, karaoke bars, and cabaret shows.
+These establishments attract significant numbers of international tourists seeking transgender sex services.

 Sexually transmitted diseases

-For much of human history, sexually transmitted diseases have been a scourge of humanity.
+For much of human history, sexually transmitted diseases have been present.
 They raged unchecked through society until the discovery of antibiotics.
-The development of inexpensive condoms and education about sexually transmitted diseases has helped reduce risks.
-For a period of about thirty years (in the second half of the twentieth century) their threat subsided.
-However, due to the free movement of people and uncontrolled distribution of antibiotics, organisms resistant to antibiotics quickly spread and at the present time pose a threat to people who have more than one sex partner.
+The development of inexpensive condoms and education about sexually transmitted diseases has helped reduce risk of transmission.

 AIDS

 AIDS has profoundly changed modern sexuality.
 It was first noticed (although some historians think that the first case was in 1959) spreading among gay men and intravenous drug users in the 1970s and 1980s.
-Today, the majority of victims are heterosexual women, men, and children in developing countries.
-In most developing countries, fear of epidemic has drastically changed many aspects of twentieth century human sexuality.
-Fear of contracting AIDS has driven a revolution in sex education, which now centers far more the use of protection and abstinence, and spends much more time discussing sexually transmitted diseases.
+Today, the majority of victims are heterosexual women, men, and children in developing countries due to a lack of access to healthcare and education resources.
+Mother-to-child transmissions also contribute to cases among children in these regions.
+Fear of contracting AIDS has driven a revolution in sex education, which now centers the use of protection and abstinence, and discusses sexually transmitted diseases and their prevention.

 Further effects of this disease run deep, radically impacting the expected average lifespan as reported by the BBC News: "[The expected average lifespan] is falling in many African countries—a girl born today in Sierra Leone could expect only to live to 36, in contrast to Japan, where today's newborn girl might reach 85 on average."